Before you arrive

 - A laptop, charger, and core accounts have been prepared.

-- Your manager has shared your arrival time and office location.
+- The People lead (Robin) or Technology lead (Walter) has shared your arrival time and office location.

 Bring a valid ID on your first day.
 If you are starting remotely, keep it available for identity verification during the onboarding call.